esamattis/blog/source/_posts/2013-03-20-journey-from-requirejs-to-browserify.markdown

 Handlebars [loader plugin][requirejs-hbs]).

 These are just few of the issues I've had with RequireJS.
-Not really anything blocking, but there is just always some annoyances especially with build the step and it doesn't help that it doesn't give proper error messages when some thing goes wrong.
+Not really anything blocking but there is just always some annoyances especially with build the step and it doesn't help that it doesn't give proper error messages when some thing goes wrong.